March 11, 2020

 Pairing business, technology and creativity, our students come to the heart of Silicon Valley to deepen and grow their passions.
 The result?
 A skilled and dynamic community with a social life that is surprisingly robust.

-Game Studio is a Project-Based Learning class where, over the course of 2 semesters, students form teams that parallel a “real industry environment” and create a game.
+Game Studio is the project-based Learning class where, over the course of 2 semesters, students form teams that parallel a real industry environment and create a game from concept to delivery.
 We believe it is essential for students to have the opportunity to have a shipped title in their portfolio so Game Studio is part of the required curriculum for the game program.
-Students work alongside an instructor to implement a game from concept to delivery on a device (mobile, PC, etc.).
-Game Studio is hard work but a lot of fun!
+This kind of experience is what really stands out to prospective employers.

-The team uses Maya, ZBrush, Photoshop, Illustrator, acting techniques, story boarding, drawing pencils & paper for sketches.
+The team uses Maya, ZBrush, Photoshop, Illustrator, acting techniques, storyboarding, drawing pencils and paper for sketches.
 So far paint has not been used, but it's only a matter of time.